breach/gig.fs/README.md

 resolution is delegated to the client.
 Conflict resolution is done by retrieving the different operation logs and replaying them in a merged version.

-Read are always first attempted locally (delayed if the data was enver retrieved).
-A central authority server serves as rendez-vous to retrieve the mount table, that is, the different nodes for each root path.
+Read are always first attempted locally (delayed if the data was never retrieved yet).
+A central authority server serves as rendez-vous to retrieve the mount table, that is, the different nodes for each root path, called `channels`.

 The client library only stores data in memory.
 Tokens have an expiry date.
+The entire system operates on the following asumptions:

 - Small amount of data.
 Holds in memory.
 - Log based with history replay and distributed reconciliation
 - Client nodes store data in memory
 - Writes get commited on network but optimistically accepted.
 Disconnected OK.
 - Notifications when pathes are modified (local and remote)
-- Temporary keys `{ node, end_time, signature }`, Revocations
+- Temporary keys `{ node, end_time, signature }`

 All calls to the nodes are trackable thanks to the token attached to them.